namkoong-lab/Inductive-biases-exchangeable-sequence/README.md

 - `data`
     - `load_data.py`: Define your training function classes here, see the GP constant for an example.

-- `inference`
-    - `Transformer_gp_eval_full.ipynb`: The inference code that creates plots for all three different models on the same plot.
-    - `Transformer_gp_eval.ipynb`: Previous inference code, might contain bugs.

 - `models`
     - `autoreg_model.py`: Contains `Autoreg_Model` class, which is the implementation of autoregressive model.
     - `excg_model.py`: Contains `ExCg_Model` class, which is the implementation of exchangeable model.
+    - `model_utils.py`: Some utility functions for the models.
+    - `TS_model.py`: The implementation of joint prediction model and Thompson sampling algorithm, which takes in either autoregressive or exchangeable model.

+  - `inference`
     - `joint_prediction_model.py`: The implementation of joint prediction model, which takes in either autoregressive or exchangeable model.
-    - `model_utils.py`: Some utility functions for the models.
-    - `create_dist.ipynb`: Used for computing buckets for riemann distribution.

 - `scripts`
-    - `gp_train.py`: Main training scripts.
+    - `train.py`: Main training scripts for loading in the arguments and calling the trainer.
     - `accelerate_config.yaml`: The configuration file for using distributed training with accelerate.
-    - `gp_uq_normal_autoreg.yaml`: The configuration file for using autoregressive model.
-    - `gp_uq_normal_excg.yaml`: The configuration file for using exchangeable model.
     - `launch.py`: launch the training scripts with config files.
-    - `run_gp_train.py`: Directly run training for both models.
+    - `configs`: The configuration files for different models.

 - `trainers`
     - `trainer.py`: Contains the distributed training and evaluation code.